alextaschuk/spotify-album-selector/README.md

 # Spotify-Random-Album-Selector
-A locally-ran program that reads your saved albums from your Spotify account and chooses one at random for you to listen to.
+A locally-ran program that reads the saved albums from your Spotify account and chooses one at random for you to listen to.

 **How to set up:**
 - _Python3 is a pre-req for this to work._